Thomas L. Woolwine: Runs for governor

 In 1918, he ran for governor on the Democratic ticket but lost the primary to Francis J. Heney and Republican James Rolph, who cross-filed but was unable to participate in the election due to not winning his own party's nomination.
 After his loss, he ran again for District Attorney, with attacks coming from John D. Fredericks, accusing him of being soft on crime.
 The attacks backfired, and Woolwine was re-elected over opponent Charles W. Lyon, a State Senator.

 In 1922, he announced that he was running in the 1922 California gubernatorial election and won the Democrat primary, being supported by Charlie Chaplin, Tom Mix, and Thomas H. Ince as well as some Republican organizations.
 He was opposed by the Ku Klux Klan since Woolwine had denounced the Klan and called for an investigation against them.
 He lost in the general election against Republican Friend Richardson.

 Some voters in Los Angeles County wanted to recall him because he wanted the legal sale of lighter wines and beer, saying that he would be lax in enforcing the law.
-In 1923, he resigned due to health problems by the reccomendation of his doctor, and his deputy Asa Keyes being appointed.
+In 1923, he resigned due to health problems by the recommendation of his doctor, and his deputy Asa Keyes being appointed.

 Personal life

 In 1900, he married Alma Foy, and they had a son together.
 After his resignation, he and Alma sailed to Europe with their son, but his medical problems became worse.
 In August 1924, they returned to Los Angeles and had to be carried on the ship on a stretcher, with a doctor and nurse accompanying him.
-He died on July 8, 1925 in Los Angeles.
+He died on July 8, 1925, in Los Angeles.